 Workspace Table view

 The Workspace Table view is an easy-to-use feature to see cards from multiple boards across your Workspace in a spreadsheet format.
 Simply select the boards you would like to add and the Trello cards will automatically populate.
 Cards in the Workspace Table can then be filtered and sorted by lists, labels, members, and due dates.
 Make adjustments to any cell in the table by clicking on it.

 - Adding board: From the Workspace Table view, add all the boards that are relevant to you.
 Select boards from your Workspace and access all the cards from those boards at a glance.

 - Filtering and sorting cards: Filter and sort cards by lists, labels, members, and due dates to highlight relevant information from different boards.

 - Editing cards: Edit basic details of a card from within the context of the table view.
 All modifications made will be reflected on the respected boards, allowing you to make thoughtful decisions from different perspectives.

-- Bookmarking and sharing the Table view: Make cross teamwork a reality by bookmarking relevant table views and sharing it with other Workspace members in a click.
+- Bookmarking and sharing the Workspace Table view: Make cross teamwork a reality by bookmarking relevant Workspace Table views and sharing it with other Workspace members in a click.

 - Coordinating cross-team or project planning: Make sure sales and legal teams get contracts signed fast or get the design and marketing teams to synchronize quickly, allowing multiple teams to work together more efficiently.